trdaya/test-weather-api-final/README.md

 - Added indexes to commonly queried fields in `User` and `Location` entities to optimize database performance.
 - Migrations are available under `src/migrations`, and the application includes scripts in `package.json` to create and run migrations easily.

+### Indexing Strategy

+- B-Tree Index is chosen for the `name` column as it is optimized for equality checks (e.g., WHERE name = 'Paris').
+It is lightweight and ideal for single-city lookups.
+- If future requirements involve complex queries like searching by multiple cities or full-text search, transitioning to a GIN index with `to_tsvector` could efficiently address them.

 ---

 ## Security